petrirh1/salary-range-estimator-backend/README.md

 # Salary Range Estimator Backend

-This project is a backend service that estimates salary ranges for IT professionals in Finland using Google's Gemini AI.
+Backend service providing salary range estimations for IT professionals in Finland.
+It leverages Google's Gemini AI to generate salary ranges based on multiple factors.

 ## Features